Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields: Finding a generator of K3(k) , and computing the order of K2(Ok)

+The results are available online~\cite{database}.
 In particular, for each of the listed imaginary quadratic number fields $ k $, the element $ \balg $ is such that its image $ \psi_k(\balg) $ generates $ \Kindtf k $, thus verifying Conjecture~\ref{psi is iso} for all those fields.
 The element $ \bgeo $ is the element of Theorem~\ref{mthm}, obtained in the way described in Remark~\ref{sadremark}.